-In June 1998, the FASB issued SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities".
+In June 1998, the Financial Accounting Standards Board issued SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities".
 This Statement requires that all derivative instruments be recorded on the balance sheet at their fair value.
-Changes in the fair value of derivatives will be recorded each period in current earnings or other comprehensive income, depending on whether a derivative is designated as part of a hedge transaction and, if it is, the type of hedge transaction.
-The new rules will be effective the first quarter of 2000.
-The Company is in the process of determining the impact of this new standard and anticipates that it will not have a material impact on the Company's financial results when effective.
+Changes in the fair value of derivatives will be recorded each period in current earnings or other comprehensive income.
+The new rules will be effective the first quarter of 2001.
+The Company is in the process of determining the impact of this new standard and, based on current market conditions, anticipates that the new rules will not have a material impact on the Company's financial results when effective.